 Lack of online played role in Eight Days cancellation

-- Posted June 16th, 2008 at 11:56 EDT by Mike Harradence
+- Posted June 16th, 2008 at 11:56 EDT by Michael Harradence

 Sony Worldwide Studios President Shuhei Yoshida has revealed that Eight Days’ lacking online sector formed “part” of its decision to cancel the former London Studios action title.